replaysMike/Binner/README.md

 ## What if I want to use it but not bother to set it up myself?

-I will be launching a free online version at [Binner.io](http://binner.io) which will be available around Q1 2022.
+I will be launching a free online version at [Binner.io](http://binner.io) which will be available April 2022.
 This service will have both free and paid subscriptions.
 Compared to other options out there it's incredibly inexpensive for makers!

 ## Storage Provider